Get alerts of updates about «Risk groups and their relatives»

 The purpose of vaccination against COVID-19 is to prevent disease or to make the course of the disease milder.
-Everyone who is recommended to take the COVID-19 vaccine are recommended to take it.
+Everyone who is recommended to take the COVID-19 vaccine are encouraged to take it.

-Vaccination and having had COVID-19 provide good protection against serious illness.
-Vaccinated people in risk groups can therefore generally live like everyone else by following the general infection control advice.
+Vaccination and having had COVID-19 provide relatively good protection against a severe disease course.
+Vaccinated people in risk groups can therefore generally live more like everyone else by following the general infection control advice.